mongodb-partners/maap-temporal-ai-agent-qs/README.md

 **Questions?** Contact the Solution Architecture team or open an issue in this repository.

 **Ready to evaluate?** Start with the [Quick Start](#quick-start) section above.

+>**Note:** This repository contains a reference implementation intended for educational and exploratory purposes only.
+It is **not production-ready** in its current form.
+>
+> While the architecture and design patterns demonstrated here reflect best practices for building AI-Powered Transaction Processing System, the implementation may lack:
+>
+> * Comprehensive test coverage
+> * Robust error handling and validation
+> * Security hardening and access controls
+> * Performance optimizations for scale
+> * Long-term support or upgrade guarantees
+>
+> **Use this as a foundation** to guide your own production implementations, but ensure thorough validation and customization before deploying in real-world environments.